plotly/plotly.py-docs/python/creating-and-updating-figures.md

 fig.show()
 ```

-You can also add traces to a figure produced by a figure factory or plotly express.
+You can also add traces to a figure produced by a figure factory or Plotly Express.

 ```python
 import plotly.express as px